System Design Space

 Why is the book useful for a systems engineer?

-The history of neural networks and adjacent fields is told through people, constraints, and engineering turning points, not only through formulas and dates.
+The history of neural networks is told through people, constraints, and turning points rather than formulas and dates.
+That makes it clear which decision was a forced compromise instead of an obvious step in hindsight.

-The material helps connect research breakthroughs, product practice, and system design into one coherent picture.
+The book stitches research breakthroughs, product practice, and system design into one line — a connection that separate articles and courses usually drop.

 AI's historical arc in the book